Aider-AI/aider/docs/unified-diffs.md

 It consists of 39 python refactoring tasks, which ask GPT to remove a non-trivial method from a class and make it a stand alone function.
-GPT-4 Turbo is prone to being lazy on this sort of task, because it's mostly a "cut & paste" of code from one place in a file to another.
+GPT-4 Turbo is prone to being lazy on this sort of copy/paste task, by leaving a comment like
-Rather than writing out the code, GPT often just leaves a comment like
 "...include the body of the original method..."

 This new laziness benchmark produced the following results with `gpt-4-1106-preview`: